 My name is Nick Merrill.
-I’m a Senior AI Researcher at the Forecasting Research Institute.
-Before that, I was a Research Scientist at the U.C.
-Berkeley Center for Long-Term Cybersecurity (CLTC), where I directed the Daylight Lab.
+I work on applied AI research at the Forecasting Research Institute.
+Before that, I directed the Daylight Lab at the U.C.
+Berkeley Center for Long-Term Cybersecurity (CLTC).

-Past projects I’m the most proud of, in reverse chronological order:
+Some past projects I’m proud of, in reverse chronological order:

 Internet Atlas (2020-2025), quantitative work on how the internet shapes geopolitics, and vice versa.